 Furthermore, these morphological design strategies that generated these new residences are also a visible feature in the plan of the complex.
 Stone masses are pulled out and up creating voids underground for rooms but also interesting formations on the surface.
 GADs design creates promenades and walking paths through this hybrid landscape as a new form of experience combining the old and the new structures, the manmade and the natural.
 This “landscraping” architectural strategy opens up the physical possibilities of the site as well as established a sensitive ecological rationale.

-Visitors to the hotel and site will have a unique experience based on this architectural and ecological design.
-We can see that new expansive forms are used to generate larger public spaces for new functions in this stone architecture to encourage new experience of the landscape.
+Visitors to the Cappadocia Hotel and site will have a unique experience based on this architectural and ecological design.
+We can see that new expansive forms are used to generate larger public spaces for new functions in this stone architecture to encourage the new experience of the landscape.
 But this is done for more than aesthetic reasons.
 Microclimates designed out of the stone have environmental reasoning but also are intriguing new forms for the experience of this unique place.
-In this way GADs design has sensitivity to ecology and heritage but with an innovative idea of what the future can hold for Cappadocia as a new form of human civilization.
+In this way, GADs design has a sensitivity to ecology and heritage but with an innovative idea of what the future can hold for Cappadocia as a new form of human civilization.